dkrakowski/syncsourcewrapper/readMe.md

 --------|------------
 1.0.0   | Initial version
 2.0.0   | Fix problem with auto close db connection, delete logger from package, add affected rows number in setter function, add close connection method
+2.0.1   | Fix problem with log creating.
+Now log is not auto crete in case of DB error.